Lutsharel Geertruida made 35 appearances for RB Leipzig in all competitions in 2024/25.

 Geertruida was born in the Rotterdam district of De Peperklip, the same spot in the city where future club Feyenoord were founded almost 100 years earlier.
 A fan since childhood, the versatile defensive specialist had some hoops to jump through first.

 His talent was clear from the off, joining Eredivisie regulars Sparta Rotterdam aged just nine.
-From there he moved to neighbours Feyenoord two years later in 2012, a club he’s remained with ever since.
-It wasn’t that simple, though, as in 2017 when he was ready to turn professional he was handed a rival offer from fellow Dutch giants PSV Eindhoven.
+From there he moved to neighbours Feyenoord two years later in 2012, but just as he was preparing to turn professional in 2017, he was handed a rival offer from fellow Dutch giants PSV Eindhoven.

 However, Geertruida stayed and was richly rewarded.
-In October 2017, he made his professional debut for the club, and just half a year later he signed as a professional.
-“Everyone knows that Feyenoord is my club,” he would later comment.
+In October 2017, he made his professional debut for the club, and just half a year later he signed professional terms.

-Things changed in 2019/20 as Geertruida began showcasing his extraordinary versatility.
-A natural right-back, he can easily fill in at centre-back and defensive midfield and racked up 26 appearances before becoming a regular the following season.
+A natural right-back, he can easily fill in at centre-back and defensive midfield, racking up 26 appearances before becoming a regular the following season.

 As Geertruida’s importance increased, so did Feyenoord’s performances.
-The Rotterdam side would thrill Europe by going all the way to the final of the first-ever UEFA Europa Conference League, losing to Jose Mourinho’s Roma by a single goal.
+The Rotterdam side lost out on the inaugural UEFA Europa Conference League in 2021/22, losing to José Mourinho’s Roma by a single goal.

-Despite their final disappointment, there were no signs of a drop-off for Feyenoord who, with Geertruida now added to their leadership group, would win their first Eredivisie title in six years the following season, while going to the quarter-finals in the UEFA Europa League.
+But despite their final disappointment, there were no signs of a drop-off for Feyenoord who, with Geertruida now added to their leadership group, won their first Eredivisie title in six years.

-Geertruida finished the campaign with a career best nine goals in 47 games and was named in Ronald Koeman’s Netherlands squad for UEFA Euro 2024, meaning it was no surprise at all that Leipzig came back to get their man.
+Finishing the campaign with a career-best nine goals in 47 games and a place in Ronald Koeman’s Netherlands squad for UEFA Euro 2024, it was no surprise that Leipzig came calling later that summer.

 Plays a bit like: Sergio Ramos

-Geertruida is an attacking threat from all three positions, again similar to Ramos, and is a player who loves a one-on-one duel, whether that’s stopping a striker running at goal, or tricking his way past an attacker before springing out of defence.
+Geertruida is an attacking threat from all three positions and is a player who loves a one-on-one duel, whether that’s stopping a striker running at goal, or tricking his way past an attacker before springing out of defence.

 Did you know?